 10. Black Garlic

 Fun fact: Black garlic is not a naturally growing variety of garlic.
-Instead, it is essentially the same as your regular white garlic, but it has been aged over a couple of weeks (or even months).
+Instead, it is white garlic which has been aged over a couple of weeks (or even months).
 The garlic cloves go through the Maillard reaction to transform the proteins and sugars in the garlic to produce that distinctive flavor.

 Uses: Although the taste is different, black garlic could be used to replace regular white garlic.
 Two of my most favorite ways to use black garlic are in making black garlic ramen and black garlic pasta.
-Some other ways people use black garlic are in making black garlic butter, aioli, sauces, and dressings.
-You can also add it to your soups, pasta, pizza, rice, and noodle dishes!
+Some other ways people use black garlic are in making black garlic butter, black garlic aioli, sauces, and dressings.

 11. Black Corn